DTF Transfer Temp Guide for Perfect Prints

 -

-Store films in a cool, dry place to maintain quality.
+Store films and powders in a cool, dry environment

 Final Thoughts